bzdiop/bzdiop.github.io/_pages/MLIneq_PanelHowto.md

 * **Date:** April 19-20, 2021 -- From 3pm to 8pm (UK TIME)
     * **Presentations**: Target length 40 minutes, plus 10 minutes of discussion time.
     * **Buffer:** Please join the call at 2:45pm to set up the call and make you all co-hosts before you join.
-* **Discussion:** If you are free, please join us on both days.
-You can join the panel even on days you are not presenting.
-If you'd rather be an attendee (and
+* **Discussion:** Please join us on both days, if at all possible.
+You will be assigned to the panel on both days.
 * **Papers and Slides**: Please also email these to [oxfordaiecon@maillist.ox.ac.uk](mailto:oxfordaiecon@maillist.ox.ac.uk) (Max and Binta), and we will post them on this website before the conference.
 ### Zoom
 * **Location:** Zoom -- we have shared the zoom link via email.
 * **Being a Panelist:** You have been invited to the conference as a panelist.
-This means that you will be in a regular Zoom room with other panelists (with a possibility to have a camera and a microphone on), while the audience will be attendees (with cameras and microphones on).
+This means that you will be in a regular Zoom room with other panelists (with a possibility to have a camera and a microphone on), while the audience will be attendees (with cameras and microphones off).
     * To log in, press the link, and that's it.
     * If you have issues logging-in, email [oxfordaiecon@maillist.ox.ac.uk](mailto:oxfordaiecon@maillist.ox.ac.uk)